doingmathwithpython/doingmathwithpython.github.io/content/pages/errata.rst

 Chapter 5
 =========

+On page 132, in the section "Probability", the program should start with the import statment ``from sympy import FiniteSet``.
+(Thanks to Dexter Edge)

 On page 132, in the section "Probability," the code line above the one marked with a (3), which reads ``for num in s:`` should instead read:
 ``for num in space``.